 Aims and Objectives (300: 350)

+Aims:

+Understanding multimodal interaction in the context of computer games

+How to potentially combine physio- and neuro- input modalities

+Generating an effective game experience for players to interact with

+Objectives:

+Investigating EEG, EMG and eye-tracking technologies

+Generate ML solution to translate input data

+Evaluation of solution through user evaluation

 This proposition puts forth the formation of a singular multi-modal system covering: the reading of multi-modal input data, including but not limited to EEG, EMG, and eye tracking devices; cleaning up these signals; translating the data using machine learning; and returning a meaningful output, to be used within a game.

 To accomplish this, an exploration into how video games are currently being used in bio-physical research will be conducted.
-By examining these techniques and synchronously tracking all signals from across devices, the aim is to have access to multiple streams of data all describing the same events but from the context of a different modalities.
+By examining these techniques and synchronously tracking all signals from across devices, the aim is to have access to multiple streams of data all describing the same events but from the context of different modalities.

-The system will then be developed to clean and translate these data streams to allow for the calculation of a user’s intent.
+The system will then be developed to process these data streams to allow for the calculation of a user’s intent.
 The cleaning of these signals will need to be done to avoid external stimuli from influencing the recorded data, an example being the noise generated from powerlines, causing erroneous results.
 Following this, neural networks will be used for the analysis of the input data, these algorithms will be trained using motor imagery data generated from users imagining specified actions, and the myoelectric data resulting from performing movements.
 Using this, game prototypes demonstrating different mechanics will be developed.
 Each attempting to push the system to perform different tasks.

 Player Avatar Control